 - Communication skills (verbal and non-verbal) are essential throughout the curriculum.

-- Communicate using the English language effectively and sensitively with patients, their families and the health care team during clinical encounters.
+- Communicate and transmit information using the English language effectively, efficiently, and sensitively with patients, their families and the health care team.

 - Communicate with, examine, and provide care for all patients, without discrimination or bias.